 So I did a little shopping this month.
 The first part of March we went on vacation.
 I had to make sure I had plenty of vacation reads.
 We also visited E. Shaver, Booksellers while in Savannah and I just had to buy something.
 You can check out that haul here.
 I also purchase two books in my Shop with Me: Quarantine Edition.
-They have not made it here yet so I couldn’t include them in this post.
+They haven’t made it here yet so I couldn’t include them in this post.
+Check out my March Book Haul!

 Bryce Quinlan had the perfect life-working hard all day and partying all night-until a demon murdered her closest friends, leaving her bereft, wounded, and alone.
 When the accused is behind bars but the crimes start up again, Bryce finds herself at the heart of the investigation.
 She’ll do whatever it takes to avenge their deaths.